Spread the love

 Wild Bird Forest at Takaragaike Park

 About 50 minutes outside Kyoto’s city centre, Takaragaike Park is vast and great for birdwatching.
 The recommended route is to start at Kokusaikaikan station and walk around the lake for the best birding experience.
-This park is large enough to spend half a day exploring, but avoid visiting this place in the middle of summer, as it can get extremely hot and humid.
+This park is large enough to spend half a day exploring, but it’s best to avoid visiting during the middle of summer, as temperatures can get extremely hot and humid.

 Some Birds of Kyoto, Photographed by Me